 Facts and a Bit of History About Working Hours

 Working times have changed throughout history.
-Humans have evolved when it comes to balancing the scales between productivity and quality of life.
+Humans have evolved when it comes to balancing the scales between productivity and quality of life, transitioning from longer hours to the standard 40-hour workweek.

 Our forefathers generally worked more than we currently do, and looking at historical data shows us how far we’ve come.

 The typical Monday to Friday, 9 to 5 work arrangement wasn’t always the way to work.
-Life circumstances and historical events largely determined that schedule.
+Life circumstances and historical events largely determined that schedule, with the eight hours per day becoming a common standard for full-time employees.

 Humans recorded the highest number of working time during the Industrial Revolution before revising how much time they put into work.